-Much of the clinical and basic science research in autism spectrum disorder (ASD) is primarily conducted in Western countries.
-However, given known cultural differences (e.g., individualist vs. collectivist societal constructs), it is difficult to apply our knowledge of ASD based on Western societies to East Asian cultures.
-Our lab has begun a collaboration to study cross-cultural differences in ASD symptom expression, focusing on language and communication skills.
-Currently, we use eye tracking during language tasks to understand how language and communication may be impacted by how we look at our world.
-We are finding that individuals with ASD from the US fixate more on the setting and inanimate information of complex social scenes when compared to control groups.

-Similar patterns emerged from Cantonese-speaking individuals with ASD living in Hong Kong, but the viewing patterns of the Hong Kong group differed in some important ways.
-Both ASD groups (in US and Hong Kong) focused more on elements of the scene's setting than controls in either culture.
-However, both the ASD and control groups from Hong Kong looked at faces less than both groups from the US.
+Much of the clinical and basic science research in autism spectrum disorder (ASD) is primarily conducted in Western countries-in the US and in the UK.
+However, given known cultural differences (e.g., analytical vs. holistic way of thinking, individualist vs. collectivist societal constructs), it is difficult to apply our knowledge of ASD based on Western societies to those in East Asian cultures.
+Our lab has begun a collaboration to study cross-cultural differences in ASD symptom expression, focusing specifically on language and communication skills.
+In our current project, we are using eye tracking during language tasks to understand how language and communication may be impacted by how we look at our world and vice versa.
+We are finding that individuals with ASD from the US fixate more on the setting and inanimate information of complex social scenes, when compared to control groups.
+Similar patterns emerged from Cantonese-speaking individuals with ASD living in Hong Kong, but the viewing patterns of the Hong Kong group differed in some important ways as well-Both ASD groups (in US and Hong Kong) focused more on elements of the scene's setting (e.g., a small barn in the background) than controls in either culture.
+However, everyone from Hong Kong (both the ASD and control groups) looked at faces less than both groups from the US.
 Results suggest an interplay between cultural influence on visual attention.
-Findings also indicate how gaze differences observed in the US in individuals with ASD may be translated to non-Western cultures.
-This has far-reaching implications for similarities in brain functioning, and might mean that therapies established in Western cultures could be effective in non-Western societies as well!
+Findings also indicate how gaze differences observed in the US in individuals with ASD, may indeed be translated to non-Western cultures as well, and which may therefore influence language functioning in similar ways as we have found in our lab.
+Not only does this have far reaching implications for similarities between brain functioning, but also might mean that therapies established in Western cultures may be effective in non-Western societies as well.
+Keep an eye out for cross-cultural work in ASD coming from our lab soon!